Deltares/MeshKernel/README.md

 ## Build

 The requirements are:
-- CMake 3.14 or higher
+- CMake 3.19 or higher
 - A C++17 compatible compiler
 - The Boost libraries
-- Git
+- Git (with Git LFS)
 - Doxygen (optional)